 Also, when we look a little bit deeper, then we find that what is behind our disturbing emotions and disturbing attitudes is our confusion: our confusion about how we exist, about how others exist, and about how everything exists; all of reality.
 Because we are confused, then we feel insecure; and feeling insecure, then these various disturbing emotions arise.

-We can ask: how does that influence or what relevance does that have on creativity?
+We can ask: how does that influence or what relevance does that have to creativity?
 I think that there is a great connection here, and that connection has to do with ego – what is our motivation for creating something, for being an artist, and for displaying some sort of work of art?
 That ties in to the topic or the question: what is the influence of archiving or of exhibiting our work on the art itself?
 I would say that we have to refine that question: how does it influence the artist?
 The art after all is an object, and we have to speak in terms of the consideration that the artist has when making a piece of art or literature.